hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes, which is used in R/S for things.
 Though I hesitated on that, as it leads to "does many require the selection block not to be empty, or is many really any, and the block can be empty." `Multi` is just the old name I used.

 [18:56:42](#0HpKeLlV552qepxFZ2jJ3LcUG4ahJsVuA1WdqXQtczY) <GiuseppeChillemi (GiuseppeChillemi)>:
 Thank, I already have it.
-I will add your to my collection! Ì†ΩÌ∏Ç
+I will add your to my collection! üòÇ

 [20:18:40](#os046gxO63Kbip04u29y2tttiY3TkpxLyPyLHaBPUY8) <GiuseppeChillemi (GiuseppeChillemi)>:
-@hiiamboris (you have to know I have redone it many times: accepting words as column names and words inside blocks for tables, and support for custom datatypes... and different versions of each one. @greggirwin you talk about can of worms here but think about me opening can of worms being alone and trying to make choices!Ì†ΩÌ∏±
+@hiiamboris (you have to know I have redone it many times: accepting words as column names and words inside blocks for tables, and support for custom datatypes... and different versions of each one. @greggirwin you talk about can of worms here but think about me opening can of worms being alone and trying to make choices!üò±

 [20:21:53](#Q1EguGseRSyEyC2QSdEK2JZ-4IBD5ktJ1KOdoJUAIpc) <GiuseppeChillemi (GiuseppeChillemi)>:
-* @hiiamboris (you have to know I have redone it many times: accepting words as column names and words inside blocks for tables, and support for custom datatypes... and different versions of each one. @greggirwin you talk about can of worms here but think about me opening can of worms being alone and trying to make choices!Ì†ΩÌ∏±)
+* @hiiamboris (you have to know I have redone it many times: accepting words as column names and words inside blocks for tables, and support for custom datatypes... and different versions of each one. @greggirwin you talk about can of worms here but think about me opening can of worms being alone and trying to make choices!üò±)

 ## 10-May-2022